 Another possible mechanism is merely negating the negative effects on some saturated fatty acids on insulin sensitivity.
 Palmitic acid is known to induce muscular insulin resistance, and polyunsaturated fats (either omega-3 or 6) can reduce the negative effects of palmitic acid.

-Fish oil has some evidence that it might increase insulin sensitivity, but these studies are isolated and are dependent on pre-existing conditions that hinder insulin sensitivity.
-As a general statement, fish oil supplementation does not increase insulin sensitivity or reduce fasting glucose (a long-term marker of glucose metabolism; fish oil can reduce blood glucose acutely though).
+There is some evidence that suggests fish oil might increase insulin sensitivity, but these studies are isolated and are dependent on pre-existing conditions that hinder insulin sensitivity.
+Fish oil supplementation does not increase insulin sensitivity or reduce fasting glucose (a long-term marker of glucose metabolism).
+Fish oil can, however, reduce blood glucose acutely

-That being said, it does seem to induce some changes in glucose consumption that may appear to be like insulin sensitivity.
+That being said, fish oil does seem to induce some changes in glucose consumption that may appear to mimic insulin sensitivity.
 See the section on 'Muscle Bioenergetics' for more details.